Tamaqua Area School District: Music and the arts

 Tamaqua Area High School has a continually growing arts programs.
 The Raider Marching Band has over 200 participating students as of the 2019–2020 school year.
 Those in marching band, besides those who do not play instruments, must also participate in the concert band.
 Every year, Tamaqua is able to send students to the Schuylkill County Band festival, and students also have the opportunity to audition for the PMEA District 10 Band Festival, in which they can advance to Region V Band and/or PMEA All-State Band.
 Many students in Tamaqua's history have represented the school at these festivals.
 Students in concert band may also choose to participate in jazz band.
+In 2022 only one student, Gianna Granick, was chosen from the entire 200+ marching band to represent the school in their District Band.

 Tamaqua Area High School also has a chorus program that has been in existence for nearly 30 years.
 Students may participate in concert choir and/or jazz chorale, and students that wish to participate in jazz chorale must audition for it.
 Any student in jazz chorale is eligible to audition for the Schuylkill County Chorus festival, and Tamaqua has always been represented well at these festivals.
 Jazz chorale participants may also audition for the PMEA District 10 Chorus Festival, in which they can move on to Region V Chorus and/or PMEA All-State Chorus.
 There have also been many students that have represented Tamaqua at these festivals.
 As of the 2019–2020 school year, the concert choir has nearly 50 participants, and jazz chorale around the same.

 Tamaqua Area High School even has a rapidly-growing drama club, which has consistently had over 80 cast and crew members.